-Due Date: 4.6 & 8 Weight: 15%
+Due Date: 4, 6 & 8 Weight: 15%

 Asynchronous activities are those that take place outside of the live lecture/class time.
-They are intended to build upon critical thinking skills based on material connect to or assigned for that day.
+They are intended to build upon critical thinking skills based on material connected to or assigned for that day.
 Activities are assigned at the conclusion of a live lecture with explicit directions and completion dates.
 Facilitator support is available should there be any queries.

-Asynchronous activities may include but are not limited to:

-- Completion of Worksheet/problems- independent and/or collaborative

-- Case study review and assessment
+Asynchronous activities may include but are not limited to: Completion of Worksheet/problems- independent and/or collaborative Video responsesMicrosoft Forms Case study review and assessment - Microsoft Padlet

-- Video responses

-- Microsoft Forms

-- Microsoft Padlet